Napa insurance executive says jury medical malpractice awards threaten care.

-Inflation is on the mind of David Anderson, CEO of The Doctors Company, the Napa-based 80,000-member physician-owned medical malpractice insurance company, the largest in the United States.
+Inflation is on the mind of Richard E. Anderson, MD, FACP, chairman and CEO of The Doctors Company and TDC Group, the Napa-based 80,000-member physician-owned medical malpractice insurance company, the largest in the United States.
 It’s the inflation of jury awards.

 “We are seeing really high verdicts compared to historical norms.
 What is different now is this is occurring all over the country—in very liberal and conservative venues,” he said